-Sch ool: SHSS Batch: 2018-2021 Program: Current Academic Year: 2019-2020 Branch: Semester: III 1 Course Code CAP 201 2 Course Title Computer Applications 3 Credits 2 4 Contact Hours (L-T-P) 1-0-2 Course Status Compulsory 6 Course Objective Gain a working knowledge of Microsoft Office Suite and usage of computersfor enhancing their skills.
+Sch ool: SHSS Batch: 2019-2022 Program: nch: Current Academic Year: 2020-2021 Semester: III 1 Course Code CAP 201 Computer Applications 3 Credits 2 4 Contact Hours (L-T-P) 1-0-2 Course Status Compulsory 6 Course Objective Gain a working knowledge of Microsoft Office Suite and usage of computers for enhancing their skills.
 Understand computers for making reports, presentations and for research work 7 Course Outcomes CO1: The student will be able to demonstrate appropriate use of computers (hardware)and software applications.
-CO2: The student is able to apply concepts and is able to work in MS-Word efficient-ly.
-CO3: Use formulas and Functions in MS-Excel for Manipulating Data for BusinessApplications.
-CO4: The student learns to design and create presentations using application softwarelike MS-Powerpoint.
-Course Description As digitization is touching our lives in almost all spheres and due to this computer is omnipresent.
+CO2: The student is able to apply concepts and is able to work in MS- Word efficient-ly.
+CO3: Use formulas and Functions in MS-Excel for Manipul BusinessApplications.
+CO4: The student learns to design and create presentations efficient-ly.
+CO3: Use formulas and Functions in MS-Excel for Manipulating Data for Course As digitization is touching our lives in almost all spheres and due to this Description computer is omnipresent.
 This is a course that has been designed with the basic user in mind, someone who wants to learn more about computers.
 It begins with basic concepts and builds intermediate skills with knowledge about various computer softwares.
 Practical, hands-on tutorials enable students to develop their skills step by step.
-8 Outline syllabus S Unit 1 Computer Organization and Architecture A Number systems and character representation, binaryArithmetic Concept of File and Folder in a computer, Primary, secondary, auxiliary memory RAM, ROM, cache memory, cookies, hard disks, opticaldisks В System Software: Operating system, Translators, interpreter, compiler Overview of operating system, function of operating system.
-Microsoft Windows and the different versions С Application software: General Purpose Packaged Softwareand tailor made software Unit 2 Microsoft Word A Introduction to word Processing; Working with word document, Opening an existing document/creating a new document; Saving, Selecting text, Editing text, Finding and re-placing text. В • Formatting text, Bullets and numbering, Tabs, Paragraph Formatting, Page Setup, Inserting a table, wrap text, Insert aflow chart or shape in a word document
+8 Outline syllabus Unit 1 Computer Organization and Architecture A Number systems and character representation, binaryArithmetic Concept of File and Folder in a computer, Primary, secondary, auxiliary memory RAM, ROM, cache memory, cookies, hard disks, opticaldisks B • System Software: Operating system, Tr • Overview of operating system, function Microsoft Windows and the different versions System Software: Operating system, Translators, interpreter, compiler Overview of operating system, function of operating system.
+Microsoft Windows and the different versions Application software: General Purpose Packaged Softwareand tailor made software Unit 2 Microsoft Word A • Introduction to word Processing; Working with word document, Opening an existing document/creating a new document; Saving, Selecting text, Editing text, Finding and re-placing text. В • Formatting text, Bullets and numbering, Tabs, Paragraph Formatting, Page Setup, Inserting a table, wrap text, Insert aflow chart or shape in a word document